Updated on 1. September 2021 by Jan Bunk

 Want to publish your app in other app stores too?
 Check out our app store overview that links to all our app publishing guides.

-Developer accounts are needed to publish your app.
-Find out how to create one and how to give the team from webtoapp.design access so we can upload your app.
+Apple Developer accounts are needed to publish your app.
+Find out how to create one here.

 Completing your App Store entry might seem like a daunting task at first.
 In this guide we go over each step in detail so it'll be easy for you!